AP6YC/ClusterValidityIndices.jl/docs/src/man/guide.md

 - [Installation](@ref guide-installation): instructions for the package.
 - [Quickstart](@ref guide-quickstart): a simple rundown of the package usage to get it running.
-- [Implemented CVIs](@ref implemented-cvis): a list of all batch and incremental CVIs available in the package.
 - [Usage](@ref usage): a deep dive of the package and its detailed usage.

+For a list of all implemented batch and incremental CVIs available in the package, see the [Implemented CVI List](@ref cvi-list-page) page.

 ## [Installation](@id guide-installation)